Post-Production Technical Operator EPA

 - conform of an edited sequence

 - Professional discussion: A 60 minute discussion with our assessor supported by the apprentice’s evidence portfolio.

 Indicative duration of assessment

-Assessments will usually be completed within three weeks of gateway and where possible the practical demonstration and professional discussion will take place on the same day (subject to availability of facilities and assessor).
+Assessments will usually be completed within the allocated three month assessment period.
+Where possible, the practical demonstration and professional discussion will take place on the same day (subject to availability of facilities and assessor).

 Find out more on the Institute for Apprenticeships & Technical Education website

 We are members of the Association of Apprentices which unlocks access to a host of free resources and peer support aimed at helping apprentices maximise their apprenticeship.

 If you would like to speak to our team about AIM end-point assessment services, please email email@example.com.